About the course

 Further information about part-time study

 Part-time study is expected to take place at 50% of the intensity of full-time study, so all timescales below referring to full-time equivalent study (FTE) are normally doubled for students pursuing the part-time MSc by Research programme.
-The attendance requirement will be a minimum of 30 days University-based work per year.
-This will be spread across the academic year to be a minimum of ten days based in the department each term.
-However, attendance is likely to be higher and will be determined by the demands of the individual research project and will be agreed with the applicant as part of the admissions process.
+As a part-time student you will be required to attend classes, seminars, supervision meetings and other obligations in Oxford for a minimum of 30 days each year.
+There will be some flexibility in the dates and pattern of attendance, which will be determined by mutual agreement with your supervisor.
+You will be required to attend training sessions on set dates within term time as determined by the Department.

 The allocation of graduate supervision for this course is the responsibility of the Department of Experimental Psychology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Experimental Psychology.

 Students normally meet with their primary supervisor at least every two weeks and with their secondary supervisor at least once a term.